saladwithgrass/hand-pose-detection/README.md

 I have to calibrate cameras with a chessboard, i think i will use ChArUco.
 From calibration i will get `rvecs` and `tvec` which are elements of homogenous transforms.
 From there it should be relatively smooth sailing.

+Cameras have been calibrated.
+I marked them L and R. Left has a small error of about 0.24, while the right one has around 0.47.
+Maybe i'll recalibrate them, since my tech for calibration is anything but precise.

+Now, i should try getting rvec and tvec and then determining the of an object.